Intel Hades Canyon NUC is the smallest VR gaming rig I've ever seen (hands-on)

 "This is strictly acquired... it's a component that Intel has purchased," Webb told us.

-And these powerful new Intel-AMD chips will appear in new laptops as well -- the 15-inch HP Spectre X360 and Dell XPS 15 2-in-1 announced here at CES each sport a weaker 65-watt version of the chip, compared to the 100-watt TDP version in the Hades Canyon NUC.
+And these powerful new Intel-AMD chips will appear in new laptops as well -- the 15-inch HP Spectre X360 and Dell XPS 15 2-in-1 announced here at CES each sport a 65-watt version of the chip, weaker than the 100-watt TDP version in the Hades Canyon NUC.

 (Unfortunately, none of those laptops are running game demos here at the show.
 I checked everywhere.)